HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Experiments

 \subsubsection{MPC}

-The MPC baseline uses the same setup as the MPC component (\cref{III-C}) of our method (HiCrowd), but instead of taking an RL-provided follow point as the reference, it directly uses the robot’s goal location.
-This baseline evaluates the effect of introducing an RL-guided follow point compared to a pure MPC planner.
+The MPC baseline uses the same setup as the MPC component (\cref{III-C}) of HiCrowd, but instead of taking an RL-provided follow point as the reference, it directly uses the robot's goal location.
+This baseline evaluates the effect of the RL-guided crowd-following module in HiCrowd.